Short Bio

 Patricia Akester, PhD

+She holds a Law degree (Lisbon), an LLM in Intellectual Property Law (London), and a PhD in International Copyright and the Challenges of Digital Technology (London).
 Her education shaped a method that unites legal rigour with moral awareness.
 Each academic degree became a vantage point from which to observe how law, culture, and innovation redefine one another.

+Her academic and professional journey has included post-doctoral research and a fellowship at the University of Cambridge, as well as teaching experience in Lisbon, London and Cambridge.
 For her, research is not an abstraction but a civic act, but the place where law tests its limits and meaning, anticipating the change it must embrace to remain true to itself.
 Teaching, in turn, is a form of translation: transforming complexity into understanding without abandoning depth.

 She has published extensively, authoring and contributing to numerous books and articles in the field, including, in the UK, Sterling on World Copyright Law (Sweet & Maxwell, London) as a contributor (since 2009) and, in Portugal, as sole author:

-- Copyright Law in Portugal, Portuguese-speaking African Countries, EU and International Treaties (Coimbra, Almedina, 2013)
+** Copyright Law in Portugal, Portuguese-speaking African Countries, EU and International Treaties (Coimbra, Almedina, 2013)

-- Annotated Portuguese Copyright Law and Related Rights Code (Coimbra, Almedina, 1st edition in 2017; 2nd edition in 2019; 3rd edition in 2024) with an article-by-article commentary.
+** Annotated Portuguese Copyright Law and Related Rights Code (Coimbra, Almedina, 1st edition in 2017; 2nd edition in 2019; 3rd edition in 2024) with an article-by-article commentary.

 In each of these works, she has sought to interpret the law not only through its text but through its ethical dimension, exploring the dialogue between protection and access, between the voice of creators and the responsibility of institutions.
-Legal commentary thus becomes an exercise in lucidity, an attempt to reconcile the letter of the law with its human purpose.

-Her public commentary follows the same principle: behind every technological or geopolitical debate lies a legal question, and at the heart of every legal question, an ethical one.
+In addition to her practice, Patricia is a regular media analyst and columnist, commenting on the legal, ethical and public policy dimensions of global affairs, including AI, on national television and in the press.
+Behind every technological or geopolitical debate lies a legal question, and at the heart of every legal question, an ethical one.
 It is within this space, where law confronts conscience, between what is possible and what is due, that her reflection takes shape.

 Law as conscience.
 Thought as public service.
 Clarity as resistance.